SEAT Ateca interior, tech and comfort

 Comfort

-On the whole, the Ateca is a comfortable family runabout.
-Drivers should find it easy to get settled behind the wheel, as there’s plenty of adjustment in the seats and the steering wheel, although the seats are a little lacking in lumbar support, even on the maximum setting.
+On the whole, we found the Ateca to be a comfortable family runabout.
+Most of our testers reckoned that it was easy to get settled behind the wheel, as there’s plenty of adjustment in the seats and the steering wheel, although the seats are a little lacking in lumbar support, even on the maximum setting.

 The rear seats suffer from the same problem, but passengers benefit from having their own air vents.
 If you can stretch to it, we’d recommend going for the panoramic sunroof, as it really brightens the interior up – the black headlining on sporty FR models makes the cabin feel quite gloomy and claustrophobic.